Density of ABS Material | The Complete Guide

 One of the benefits of having a lower density is that ABS plastic can be more easily molded into complex shapes and can be lighter in weight compared to other engineering plastics.

-This makes it ideal for applications where weight is critical, such as in the automotive industry, where lighter components can improve fuel efficiency.
+This makes it ideal for applications where weight is critical, such as in the automotive industry and pipes where lighter components can improve fuel efficiency.

 Additionally, ABS plastic is relatively inexpensive compared to other engineering plastics, making it a cost-effective alternative for many applications.